Electricity bill analysis

 Total $ 62,735

 As you can see, we were able to save a huge amount.
 This facility was an example that could be optimized a lot.
-However, I have two suggestions for you to optimize invoice at any facility:
+However, there are two suggestions for you to optimize invoice at any facility:

 • Receive offers from different supplier companies and make an electricity purchase contract with one of the reliable ones using the PTF + YEKDEM + Commission model.
 Because when purchasing electricity with a fixed price, the profit margin will probably be higher because the supplier estimates the risk better than you.
 This will save you 15-20% compared to the national tariff.